Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 (contributing the Livewire library back to the community as we go).

-However a first, gut, reaction is that it is likely that none of the above is going to meet our needs long-term, and so perhaps we should start with using WireUI v2 (which is TailwindCSS ready) and (over the course of time) (shamelessly) plagiarise any suitable component library for components we need, reworking them to be Livewire, themeable, translateable and accessible.
+However a first, gut, reaction is that it is likely that none of the above is going to meet our needs long-term, and so perhaps we should start with using WireUI v2 / DaisyUI or MaryUI (all of which are TailwindCSS ready) and, (over the course of time), (shamelessly) plagiarise any suitable component library for components we need, reworking them to be Livewire, themeable, translateable and accessible.

 # Appendix - Existing Livewire libraries